mettnereli/Radion-DiHiggs-4Tau/jobs/README.txt

 Instructions for running jobs (login.hep.wisc.edu and condor):
 This instruction will be for the files in jobs/fullSet, but jobs/fullSetDiMu should be the same.

-1. Go to your preferred working area (I have been using nfs_sratch)
+1. Go to your preferred working area (I have been using nfs_scratch)
 2. Create your own "fullSet" and "fullSetDiMu" directories and move the files from this repo into them respectively
 3. Create a dir  "condor/output" in both directories (line 13 in submit_local.jdl)
 4. You must edit "submit_local.jdl":